yashmanuraj2/Omniflo/README.md

 ### `npm start`
 ### `PURPOSE OF THE PROJECT`

-To create an app that allows flow user to request money on their mobile number
+To create an app that allows user to request money from someone.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.